CPQ and Quote-to-Cash — A Five-Minute Overview

 Quote-to-Cash (QTC)

-QTC usually spans across more systems than just CRM.
-For example, in the communications industry QTC would involve CRM, provisioning, billing and financial systems (read more on Wikipedia).
+QTC typically involves multiple systems beyond just CRM.
+For example, in the communications industry, QTC may include CRM, provisioning, billing, and financial systems (read more on Wikipedia).

 Business first, systems second